Here Are The San Diego Parks Where You Can Legally Have A Drink

 This list will come in handy time and time again, so bookmark, share, and screenshot it now!

-While this list is accurate as of January 2021, we recommend that you double-check the Municipal Code to make sure that your park of choice still allows alcohol and avoid any potential issues.
+Of course, we aren’t lawyers and this isn’t legal advice, so we recommend that you double-check the Municipal Code to make sure that your park of choice still allows alcohol and avoid any potential issues.

 • Bill Cleator Neighborhood Park – 2320 Famosa Boulevard, San Diego (Ocean Beach/Point Loma)